 Emotional Messages Move People - Put Emotion into your Message Map

 As Steve Jobs said, “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”

-A great home base helps you move mountains by influencing what people think and feel about your brand.
-You need a home base that resonates with your audiences on an emotional level.
+A great heart helps you move mountains by influencing what people think and feel about your brand.
+You need a heart that resonates with your audiences on an emotional level.
 One that clearly answers their first question, “What’s in it for me?”

+Emotional Messages Move People - Put Emotion into your Message Map